-Parents need to know that the cartoon SpongeBob SquarePants contains satirical humor that might confuse kids who can't separate fantasy and reality.
-There's lots of name-calling, mockery, and fantasy violence, but no one is really affected.
-Messages about friendship, perseverance, and self-respect are frequent, but the main characters' annoying behaviors and the overall silliness of the show sometimes make it hard to find.
-All in all, this is a real "know your kid" situation.
+Parents need to know that the cartoon SpongeBob SquarePants is an animated comedy about a sea sponge and his underwater friends.
+There's lots of name-calling, mockery, and fantasy violence, but it's all very over-the-top and cartoonish.
+Messages about friendship, perseverance, and self-respect are frequent, and the relationships between SpongeBob and his crew are authentic and surprisingly touching.
+That said, the frenetic pace, sometimes edgy humor, and overall silliness of the show make SpongeBob a real "know your kid" situation.

-He's yellow, porous, and perpetually happy, and he'd likely be called a kitchen sponge more often than a sea sponge, but there's no doubt that SpongeBob is one of the sea's most famous residents.
-Since the cheery fellow's debut in 1999, his cartoon series has earned a spot at the top of Nickelodeon's ratings chart and maintains a huge fan following that includes kids and adults.
-The show is sweet, well-intentioned, and full of zany humor and silly scenes that will appeal to many viewers.
-It also offers plenty of positive message about friendship, hard work, and loyalty.
+This show is sweet, well-intentioned, and full of zany humor and silly scenes that will appeal to many viewers.
+It also offers plenty of positive messages about friendship, hard work, and loyalty.
+SpongeBob is yellow, porous, and perpetually happy, and he'd likely be called a kitchen sponge more often than a sea sponge, but there's no doubt that he's one of the sea's most famous residents.
+Since the cheery fellow's debut in 1999, this cartoon series has earned a spot at the top of Nickelodeon's ratings chart and maintains a huge fan following that includes kids and adults.

-But some aspects of SpongeBob will leave parents wanting to preview the series before letting their kids watch.
+But some aspects of SpongeBob SquarePants will leave parents wanting to preview the series before letting their kids watch.
 Characters often speak sarcastically and act rudely to each other -- and, unlike in real life, no one seems bothered by the mean-spirited things that are said.
 What's more, situations are often resolved with violence, and the frequent songs sometimes touch on iffy subject matter such as bombs and making fun of people.
 The fast pace of the show also might be a concern for parents, especially those of younger kids.
-Parents also might be put off by SpongeBob's often-annoying personality and his tendency to take jokes too far.
-Although his antics are funny on-screen, kids' SpongeBob imitations will probably drive adults crazy in the real world.
+Parents also might be put off by SpongeBob's often annoying personality and his tendency to take jokes too far, but the messages of friendship always shine through the silliness.